misiektoja/steam_monitor/docs/configuration.md

 * `STEAM_CHECK_INTERVAL`, `-c`: check interval when the user is offline (seconds)

 An active interval below 30 seconds invites the Steam rate limiter, which stops the tool seeing anything. `--doctor` warns when the configured interval is that short.

+### Reloading secrets and backup contents

+On systems with SIGHUP, reloading applies changes from the selected dotenv file.
+Removing a file-owned assignment restores its independently configured fallback or clears the value when no fallback exists.
+A read or parsing failure keeps the last usable credentials and reports how to correct the file.
+Values exported when the process started continue to take precedence during reload.

+Setup's configuration backup blanks inline secret assignments from older configurations while retaining other settings and comments.
+General `--generate-config` backups remain exact copies and can contain inline credentials.
+The dotenv file is not backed up during secret replacement.